-In commitment to your safety and well-being abroad, you are required to register international travel with the Tufts Travel Registry.
-If you are traveling to a country with a State Department travel warning your travel plans must be reviewed and approved by the university in advance.
-Travelers are encouraged to conduct extensive pre-travel research: International Travel guidelines are available.
+In commitment to your safety and well-being abroad, you are required to register all university-related international travel with the Tufts Travel Registry.
+If you are traveling on a university-funded or sponsored trip to a country or a region with a U.S. State Department travel advisory, you must submit a Travel Review application and receive University approval in advance.

 Students can use per diems (See Per Diem Rates).
 Supporting documentation from a federal site indicating the rate is required.

 All student travel must adhere to established university policies and procedures.
 If the student has out of pocket travel expenses, reimbursement can be made by using Electronic Check Voucher.
 Individuals who need help reconciling their out of pocket expenses should Contact TSS.
 Prior to being reimbursed, the student may need to complete a PaymentWorks onboarding form, which TSS will send.
 Departments may wish to give students advanced notice of the PaymentWorks requirement in order to be reimbursed.